stephanschoeman/PSData-in-python/README.md

 # PSData in python
  Load a .pssession file into python for local processing.
  I do a bunch of Cyclic Voltammetry and Square Wave Voltammetry experiments regularly and wrote this Python script to extact my data for some post-processing.
 The main purpose is to skip additional export steps from the .pssession file, but I added plotting and baseline tools.
+I use [this](https://www.palmsens.com/product/palmsens4/) device for my measurements.

  **Get started:**